fedelesharon/Task_management_API/README.md

 5. **Evidence of Functionality** indicates where to find evidence of successful API usage.

 This `README.md` file is a comprehensive guide for your project and can be placed directly in your GitHub repository for clarity.

+### Endpoints
+GET /tasks: Retrieve a list of tasks.

+POST /tasks: Create a new task.

+GET /tasks/{ taskId}: Retrieve details of a specific task.

+PATCH /tasks/{taskId}: Update an existing task.

+DELETE /tasks/{taskId}: Delete a specific task.

+GET /lists: Retrieve a list of task lists.

+POST /lists: Create a new task list.

+GET /lists/{listId}: Retrieve details of a specific task list.

+PATCH /lists/{listId}: Update an existing task list.

+DELETE /lists/{listId}: Delete a specific task list.

+GET /tags: Retrieve a list of tags.

+POST /tags: Create a new tag.

+GET /tags/{tagId}: Retrieve details of a specific tag.

+PATCH /tags/{tagId}: Update an existing tag.

+DELETE /tags/{tagId}: Delete a specific tag.

+GET /subtasks: Retrieve a list of subtasks.

+POST /subtasks: Create a new subtask.

+GET /subtasks/{subtaskId}: Retrieve details of a specific subtask.

+PATCH /subtasks/{subtaskId}: Update an existing subtask.

+DELETE /subtasks/{subtaskId}: Delete a specific subtask.